It’s 2020, and you’re still into heel drops? You’re a decade late, but better late than never, as they say.

 The Peregrine 10’s upper is standard trail running shoe fare.
 Lots of protective overlays, closed mesh structure, and a lacing system with twin eyelets near the back for a custom fit.

 Saucony is the rare brand that sells an assortment of trail running shoes with a 4 mm offset.
 Otherwise, this category is usually populated with 8 -10 drop models.
-Saucony also retails the Switchback ISO and the Peregrine ICE+ with 4 mm drops, so those are options too.
+Saucony also retails the Switchback ISO with a 4 mm drop, so that’s an option too.

 You get bonafide trail shoe performance out of the Peregrine 10’s outsole.
 There’s a protective rock plate inside the padded EVA midsole and a new outsole made of Saucony’s grippy Pwrtrac rubber.